Deneb, Alpha Cygni, is the brightest star in Cygnus constellation and the most distant of all first magnitude stars.

 Deneb is the prototype of a class of stars known as Alpha Cygni variables.
 These stars exhibit non-radial fluctuations of the surface and as a result their spectral type and luminosity change slightly.

 Cygnus constellation represents the Swan.
 In Greek mythology, the constellation represents Zeus, who turned himself into a swan to seduce Queen Leda of Sparta.
 In another version of the tale, Zeus turned himself into a swan to trick the goddess Nemesis into giving him shelter.
-The two had an affair and Nemesis produced an egg which was then given to Leda by Hermes.
+The two got involved and Nemesis produced an egg which was then given to Leda by Hermes.
 It was said that Leda’s daughter Helen hatched out of the egg.
 She later became famous as Helen of Troy.

 In the better known version of the myth, Zeus seduced Leda, who was married to King Tyndareus, and she gave birth to two sets of twins: Helen and Clytemnestra, and Castor and Polydeuces.
 Helen and Polydeuces were the immortal children of Zeus, and Clytemnestra and Castor were Tyndareus’ children and therefore mortal.
 The twins Castor and Polydeuces are represented by Gemini constellation, where the two brightest stars are named after them.
 Polydeuces is usually better known by his Latin name, Pollux.